TinyMan256/Rogue-Company-External-Cheat/README.md

 Virus total: https://www.virustotal.com/gui/file/f1993b18de549076c7da9e63347b124b3d99dce7fca158427a8e99756fb30b79?nocache=1

-Join discord server if you need any help:
+Join discord server if you need any help / free skin changer cheat:
 Unkown Cheaters Discord server: https://discord.gg/4NdrctMGtu
-Unknown Gamers discord server: https://discord.gg/dE58HDgQcY

 Everything will be unloaded when you close the game or press end
 So don't worry about getting ban in another game